CoolFool/Pongo/README.md

 ## Introduction
-A Proof-of-concept program which forges timestamp in icmp ping packets and makes it appear from far into the future (approx 17000 days in future),but the ping times remain the normal.
+A Proof-of-concept program which forges timestamp in icmp ping packets and makes it appear from far into the future (approx 17000 days in future) but the ping times remain the normal.
 ## Screenshots
 |          Ping times          |              Pongo Reply Log              |
 |:----------------------------:|:-----------------------------------------:|